MFA, University of Tulsa

 In addition, Joshua’s images have been published in two issues of Creative Quarterly Journal (Winter ’08 and Spring ’09), Art Focus Oklahoma (Sept/Oct ’09 and Sept/Oct ’10), and numerous music album covers.

-Joshua, his wife, Melissa, and their two boys, Cyrus and Eli, along with their dog, Joey, live in the faculty annex.
+Joshua, his wife, Melissa, and their two boys, Cyrus and Eli, along with their dog, Joey, live in a house on Money Road.
 In his spare time, Joshua loves to hike, cycle, fish, play music, and roast his own coffee.